Children's Comprehensive Bible Question Quiz

 How many wives does the Bible say King Solomon had?

 a.
-Several dozen; he had a concubine.
+He had several dozen; he had a concubine.

 b.
-One, that was all that God would allow.
+One— that was all that God would allow.

 c.
-Seven hundred, much more than God says we should have.
+Seven hundred— much more than God says we should have.

 -